enioka-Haute-Couture/jqm/README.md

 Basically, JQM is the middle ground between "forking a new JVM for a heavy load" and "small thread that takes a few milliseconds to complete".

-Most of the time, the code that can be run by JQM will be a direct reuse of existing code without modifications (for jars with a main function, or Runnables).
+Most of the time, the code that can be run by JQM will be a direct reuse of existing code without any modifications (for jars with a main function, or Runnables).
 But is also optionaly offers a rich API that allows running code to ask for another execution, to retrieve structured parameters, send messages and other advancement notices...
 Also of note, JQM is pure Java Standard Edition 6 (JSE 1.6) to enable not only code but binary reuse.